 “I am a soldier of Christ, it is not lawful for me to fight.”

-Listen to how he distinguishes between service and fighting; Christi ego miles sum: pugnare mihi non licet, “I am a soldier of Christ, it is not lawful for me to fight.”
+Notice how he distinguishes between service and fighting; Christi ego miles sum: pugnare mihi non licet, “I am a soldier of Christ, it is not lawful for me to fight.”
 His service as a soldier is to Christ, and this service forbids the kind of fighting found on the battlefield.
 There is nothing wrong with being a soldier, and even Paul uses martial metaphors in his letters, but there is something that Christians pushback against when that service requires blind obedience and indiscriminate violence.